gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 As a consequence, the shoot cluster is updated to Kubernetes version  `1.10.5` between 22:00-23:00 UTC.
 Your `Shoot` isn't updated automatically to `1.11.0` even though it's the highest Kubernetes version in the `CloudProfile`, because Gardener does only do automatic updates of the Kubernetes patch level.

-### Patch Update Due to Expired Kubernetes Version
+### Forceful Update Due to Expired Kubernetes Version

 Let's assume the following `CloudProfile`: